 2. MAP IT OUT

 Literally.
 Download a map of Maine and, if you don’t already have a favorite town or region, set to work on researching what works best for you and your group.
 Will your guests drive in or fly?
 If flying, for instance, draw a circle that encompasses an hour drive from the airport (or ~45 miles) to start checking out venues and lodging within that radius.
-Wedding planner Lindsey Brook Norton of L. Brook says Portland (PWM) is the most common airport requested because it’s easy to get to from a variety of metro airports.
+Portland (PWM) is the most common airport requested because it’s easy to get to from a variety of metro airports.

 3. COME VISIT OR HIRE A PLANNER, OR BOTH!

 Once you have an idea of an area, a handful of venues you want to see (4-6) and have exhausted all online searches, plan a long weekend in Maine.
 Schedule tours of the venues (and perhaps even stay there overnight if your venue offers lodging, too)!
-We traveled to St. John, but missed a connecting flight because of weather – and subsequently the last ferry to the island – so had just a day and a half to familiarize ourselves with the island (our first time ever there!) and race through all of our choices.
-It was wild and so much fun.
-Stressful?
-Sure, but we went with our gut (and our budget), and got it all done!
+Go with our gut (and your budget), and I bet you’ll “just know” when you arrive at the spot!
 Too overwhelmed to move that quickly?
 Consider hiring a local wedding planner to take off the pressure and give you the inside scoop.